 Looking at the series of images on this webpage, one can see what the original building looked like in 1858 when it was first built.
 It also states that William P. Appleyard was the architect of the original "Abigail."

 According to the book The Works Progress Administration in Detroit by Elizabeth Clemens, renowned plaster artist Gustave Hildebrand also did plaster carvings somewhere here at the Michigan School for the Blind in addition to his more well-known WPA work in the Brodhead Naval Armory in Detroit.
 I feel that I covered the building pretty well, but I did not find any such plaster carvings.

-It was also during the School for the Blind's occupation of this campus that these sprawling mid-century buildings were added.
+It was also during the School for the Blind's occupation of this campus that these sprawling mid-century Michigan Modern style buildings were added.
 According to one of my readers, they were designed by the Lansing architectural firm Manson-Jackson & Kane.

 A .pdf document on the city of Lansing website provides a far more detailed history of the school than I could hope to here.

 Stevie had already released his first hit album by that point, Little Stevie Wonder the 12 Year Old Genius, which contained the number one hit single, "Fingertips," on the pop and R&B charts.
 Some of his greatest hits (and incidentally, some of my favorite songs as well) were probably either written or released while he was a student here, such as "Uptight" (1965).

 It is exciting to imagine that when Stevie's formal lessons were over, the funkier side might have come out after the teacher had left him alone, and nebulous, improvisational snippets of some of his future hits may have echoed off these very walls years before they ever were heard on the radio.

 According to an April 2013 article in the Lansing City Pulse, the School for the Blind closed in 1995 and moved back to Flint, following years of declining enrollment due to state budget cuts and "changing educational philosophy."